-Personnel Leasing Eastern Europe
+Personnel Leasing in Eastern Europe

 Personnel leasing Eastern Europe - skilled & unskilled labour

-Personnel leasing in Eastern Europe is an attractive way to reduce the costs of building up a new team.
-Because with personnel leasing, or Temporary workThe so-called temporary labour market is a cheap and flexible way of employing qualified specialists and support staff from Eastern European countries.
-There are many advantages and disadvantages to this method of employment.
+Personnel leasing from Eastern Europe is an attractive way to reduce the costs of building a new team.
+Personnel leasing, also known as temporary work or agency work, is a cost-effective and flexible way of employing qualified specialists and support staff from Eastern European countries.
+There are many advantages and few disadvantages to this employment method.
+There are many advantages and few disadvantages to this employment method.

-Search Temporary workers from Eastern Europe for a specific project or as a direct hire?
-We place qualified specialists and support staff from Eastern European countries such as PolandCzechSlovakiaHungaryRomania, Bulgaria and Ukraine.
+In need of Temporary workers from Eastern Europe for a specific project or as a direct hire?
+We place qualified specialists and support staff from Eastern European countries such as PolandThe Czech RepublicSlovakiaHungary, Romania, Bulgaria and Ukraine.

 We provide qualified specialists and support staff for: